vechain/vechain-sdk-js/docs/diagrams/architecture/wallet-package.md

 Main diagram for the `wallet package`.
 It represents the architecture of the `wallet package` with its most important components.

+The **Wallet** interface encompasses fundamental wallet functionalities.
+Both the **Base Wallet** and **HD Wallet** classes adhere to this interface.
+Should you desire to develop a different type of wallet, you must adhere to the standard wallet interface.

 ```mermaid
 C4Context
     "Vechain SDK architecture overview: wallet package"